AICoE/manage-dependencies-tutorial/docs/start-notebook-and-manage-dependencies.md

 This is a notebook I was working on and I want to make it reproducible because I did not state any dependencies.

-NOTE: _If you have a notebook with `!pip install <package-name>` cells, they will be removed and converted to commands that allow reproducibility once you start the notebook._
+NOTE: _If you have a notebook with `!pip install <package-name>` cells, you can convert them to commands that allow reproducibility running `%horus clean`._

 2. Run `%horus discover`, so that Thoth can discover the packages that you are using in your dependencies